pavelshtanko/cv/README.md

 - Manage the performance and career development of team members, working with them to define goals, track progress, and give feedback
 - Hiring manager for the Fraud, Safety and Identity team

+---

 ### (2017 - 2019) Reply (worldwide) - team and technical leader [reply.io](https://reply.io)
 Sales automation tool (SaaS).
 Early-stage multifunctional developer (one of the founding developers).
 Went from no profit to profitable business together with the company.

-##### What I've done
-- Common architecture design and review
-- Set up of the development process
-- Payment system setting up
-- Monitoring and instrumenting
-- Hiring management
-- Team management and coaching
-- Lovely CI/CD process

-##### Technical details
+##### Some words to describe tech and duties
 - Languages: Golang, C#
 - Cloud providers: Azure, AWS
 - Stores: PostgreSQL, DynamoDB, Table Storage, MS SQL, Azure SQL
 - Container orchestration: k8s + helm
 - CI/CD: Teamcity, Jenkins within k8s, Octopus deploy
 - Tools: Grafana, Azure application insights, Grafana loki

+##### My day-to-day duties
+- Product technical architecture design and review
+- Setting up the process for engineering teams
+- Close collaboration with executives and PMs to bring all the product needs to the engineering teams
+- PoCs, ideas validation, and product testing
+- Catching up on bottlenecks and finding ways to solve them
+- Hiring
+- Team management and coaching
+- Lovely CI/CD process

 ---